 What you Gain/What you Give Up

 Understanding the P-Line requires a mindset shift.
 Most people evaluate bikes as recreational purchases — something used occasionally, justified emotionally, and judged by price-per-ride.
 A Brompton replaces car trips, transit trips, the walk to a Bike Share dock, and the waiting that comes with those systems.
 The average urban car trip is under three miles — a distance a Brompton handles faster and more predictably than driving or transit.
 The question stops being why does the bike cost this much? and becomes how much does it save me every week?
 That doesn’t just mean money, it also means time, stress and quality of life.
+If you live in the city because you don’t want to live in the suburbs, then it matters that you enjoy the city.
+The P-Line makes that happen.
+It eats gridlock for breakfast.

 The difference between C-Line and P-Line isn’t what the bike can do — they fold the same, roll the same, and fit in the same spaces — but how effortlessly they do it.
 The P-Line 12-speed is roughly five pounds lighter than the C-Line 4-speed, and those pounds disappear when the bike leaves the ground.
 Outdoors, the material mix softens vibration and reduces fatigue.
 Indoors, the bike walks up stairs without dropping your shoulders.
-In short, with the P-Line you gain lighter weight, sharper steering, less fatigue, and more range — without entering the T-Line price bracket.
+In short, with the P-Line you gain lighter weight, sharper steering, less fatigue, and more range.
+All without entering the T-Line price bracket.

 Which Brompton P-Line to Choose?